compulim/gulp-remotebuild/README.md

 return gulp.src('./**/*')
   .pipe(taco({
-    configuration: IS_PRODUCTION ? 'release' : 'debug',
+    configuration: process.env.node_env === 'production' ? 'release' : 'debug',
     hostname     : '127.0.0.1'
   }))
   .pipe(gulp.dest('dist/'));
 ```

-It will send your files (excluding `bin`, `bld` and `platforms`) to your Mac, build it, and send the IPA file back to your Gulp box.
+It will send all your files (excluding `bin`, `bld` and `platforms`) to your Mac, build it, and send the IPA file back to your Gulp box.

 ```
 02/08/2017  06:08 PM         1,054,050 myapp.app.dSYM.zip